aditi733/faeyra/README.md

-- 👋 Hi, I’m Aditi V
+- 👋 Hi, I’m Aditi V, or better known as my Github name, Faeyra!
 - 👀 I’m interested in Python programming, game design, animation, graphic design, AI, and more!
 - 🌱 I’m currently learning Python programming.
 I might know most of the basics and even some of the hard stuff, but I'm always learning new things.
 - 💞️ I’m looking to collaborate on different projects, like animations, games, and design.